luismartinezs/cheatsheets/README.md

 npm install react-modal

+If it fails, do npm install and try again

 ## Github deploy while using React:

 If you follow these steps it should work

 1. Create new repo in github
-2. Create react app project
+2. Create react app project, and initiatie git local repo: git init, git add ., git commit -m "first commit"
-3. Clone github repo: git clone https://github.com/user/repository.git
+3. Set github repo as your remote repo: git remote origin https://github.com/user/repository.git
 4. Make changes to the local repo
 5. npm run build
 6. Paste `"homepage": "http://username.github.io/myapp"` in package.json, after "private" (change the url)